mozilla/ActiveData/docs/GraphQL.md

 		}
 	}

-There is no equivalent in JSON Expressions; it is expected that JSON Expressions are used in the context of a parent language, like Javascript or Python, which is capable of managing fragments:
+There is no equivalent in JSON Expressions; it is expected that JSON Expressions are used in the context of a host language, like Javascript or Python, which is capable of managing fragments:

 	comparisonFields = [
 		"name",